rickbingpan/ChIP-seq/README.md

 The script performs the following steps:
 1. Calculating scaling factors: `RPM = 10e6/mapped reads`, `spike-in = RPM*(min mapped reads/mapped reads)`
 2. Generating RPM (Reads Per Million) file: The [`bedtools`](https://bedtools.readthedocs.io/en/latest/) tool is used to scale the `<sample>.bed` file based on the scaling factor RPM, and the output is saved as `<sample>.rpm.bedgraph` file.
 Finally, the [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) command is used to convert `<sample>.sorted.rpm.bedgraph` to `<sample>.rpm.bw` file.
-3. Generating RPM and spikeIN file: The `bedtools genomecov` command is used to scale the `<sample>.bed` file based on the scaling factor `sf`, and the output is saved as `<sample>.min.bedgraph` file.
+3. Generating RPM and spikeIN file: The [`bedtools`](https://bedtools.readthedocs.io/en/latest/) tool is used to scale the `<sample>.bed` file based on the scaling factor RPM, and the output is saved as `<sample>.min.bedgraph` file.
 The file is then sorted to generate the `<sample>.sorted.min.bedgraph` file.
-Finally, the `bedGraphToBigWig` command is used to convert `<sample>.sorted.min.bedgraph` to `<sample>.min.bw` file.
+Finally, the [bedGraphToBigWig](https://www.encodeproject.org/software/bedgraphtobigwig/) command is used to convert `<sample>.sorted.min.bedgraph` to `<sample>.min.bw` file.

 ## 03_callpeak.sh

-This script performs peak calling using MACS2, filter peaks use black list and p-value < 1e9, fold_enrichment > 5.
-It takes the following parameters:
+Call peaks by MACS2, filter peaks with blacklist and p-value < 1e9, fold_enrichment > 5. the following parameters:

 ```bash
 sh 03_callpeak.sh <project_path> <tre> <con> <paire> <ref> <blacklist.bed>